LukeHowellDev/tlk.io-wp-plugin/readme.txt

 == Changelog ==

+= 0.4 =
+* Adding AJAX to turn the chats on and off.
+* Adding AJAX to refresh users page if the chat is turned off during session.
+* Reorganized the files and variables.
+* Added option to specify message to show if the chat is activated while users are on the page
+* Added option to specify message to show if the chat is deactivated while users are on the page

 = 0.3 =
 * Fixed shortcode error that was echoing output instead of returning.
 * Changed the on/off switch from link to a form(POST method).